01 of 07

 The Undiscovered (by Most Tourists) Coast of Oahu

-Oahu's Leeward or Waianae Coast remains largely undiscovered by the vast majority of tourists to the island.
+Oahu's Leeward or Waianae Coast in Hawaii remains largely undiscovered by the vast majority of tourists to the island.

 In part, this occurs simply because the area is not well known and ignored by the most popular guidebooks.
 For many visitors, the area is simply too remote and appears uninviting.
-In recent years, a number of the beach parks have been home to many homeless people including entire working families who simply cannot afford housing and have no other options available.
+In recent years, a number of beach parks have been home to many homeless people including entire working families who simply cannot afford a house and have no other options available.

 Few tourists ever make it around Barber's Point, Ko Olina and Kapolei much less than drive north to Waianae, Makaha and Kaena Point.